Everything You Need To Know About Garage Conversions in Orange County

 - Stipulated that local HOA/CC&Rs cannot restrict building ADUs

-- Parking –ZERO parking required for ADUs in many cases, as long as the home is within 1/2 mile from any transit stop.
+- Parking – ZERO parking is required for ADUs in many cases, as long as the home is within 1/2 mile from any transit stop.

-Each city in Orange County is creating its own unique rules that generally follow the State’s laws, but each will likely have their own specific differences.
+Each city in Orange County is creating its own unique rules that generally follow the State’s ADU laws, but each will likely have their own specific differences.
 We have provided resources to all Orange County city’s ADU guidelines at the end of this article.

 What kind of ADUs are there?

-A newly built ADU can be in one of a few forms.
+A newly built ADU in Orange County can be in one of a few forms.
 It can be attached to the main home, attached to a detached garage, or fully detached.
 It can be one or two stories, and usually have a maximum height of 25 feet, though in some cases height may be limited to only 16 feet.
 It will be located in the backyard or sideyard and not in front of the main residence.
 Some homeowners have even built a granny flat above their existing garage.

 Why build an ADU on your property?